fboes/aerofly-patterns/docs/airrace.md

   -d
 ```

+Aircraft codes can be found at [the complete list of available internal aircraft codes in Aerofly FS 4](https://fboes.github.io/aerofly-data/data/aircraft.html).

 ## Download the missions

 There are already multiple mission files generated in [`/data`](./data/).
 They are stored in directories with the pattern `data/airrace-[LOCATION_NAME]-[AEROFLY_AIRCRAFT_CODE]/`.